UKCloud/documentation/articles/email/email-faq.md

 ## What is the briefcase functionality?

 Briefcase is a document storing and sharing function that allows users to upload files to the mail store, so that they can access those files from anywhere via the Email and Collaboration as a Service mail client.

+## What are the default Class of Service settings?

+A Class of Service exists for each e-mail domain and defines the features, access privileges and default preferences that a new user account receives.
+For existing accounts, if a setting has been specified within the client’s Preferences tab, it will take precedence; otherwise the Class of Service setting will be applied.
+All new accounts will inherit the settings from the Class of Service.
+For information about the default Class of Service settings, or to request that a setting is changed from the default, raise a Service Request via the My Calls section of the UKCloud Portal.

 ## How long does it take to get the solution up and running?